Benefits of a Regular Pilates Practice

 What results can I expect from doing Pilates?

 Our recommendation is that you take private sessions when you are pregnant.
 Since your body is undergoing constant changes to accommodate the baby, personal modifications have to be made that can most easily be addressed one-on-one.

 I have a bad back.
 Is Pilates OK for me to do?

-Our instructors will provide exercise modifications to accommodate your needs, watch how your strength gains develop, and will continually challenge you within your range of physical ability.
+Our Teachers provide exercise modifications to accommodate your needs, watch how your strength gains develop, and continually challenge you within your range of physical ability.